minvoker/pong-game-2p/README.md

 # pong-game-2p
-A classic 2-Player Pong game implemented using Pygame
+This repository contains my first project using Pygame, a 2-Player Pong game.
+This project was completed in one day.
 ![pong-game-2p](pong_screenshot.jpg)

 ## Features

 - Classic Pong gameplay with two paddles and a bouncing ball.
 - Enhanced ball physics for more engaging and unpredictable gameplay.
-- Collision detection improvements to handle high-speed movements and prevent glitches.
+- Collision detection.
 - Sound effects for scoring and ball bounce events.

 ### Controls